Love Island 2020 cast - meet the 12 singletons looking for love

 The ITV2 goliath confirmed last year that an additional winter series was on its way with £50,000 up for grabs.

-Our line-up has seen a brand new cast of characters enter the sparkling Love Island villa in a bid to find their type on paper, and there’s already been fireworks, with more on the way.
+Our line-up has seen a brand new cast of characters enter the sparkling Love Island villa in a bid to find their type on paper, and there have already been fireworks with Ollie quitting after only three days, and there’s sure to be even more drama on the way.

-Laura Whitmore has taken over presenting from Caroline Flack, while Iain Stirling has returned to narrate the series which airs nightly on ITV2 at 9pm.
+Laura Whitmore has taken over presenting from Caroline Flack, while Iain Stirling has returned to narrate the series which airs nightly on ITV2 at 9pm, with a special Unseen Bits episode on every Saturday.

 Here’s what you need to know about Love Island’s 2020 line-up.